LSEG-API-Samples/Article.RDPLibrary.Python.Xlwings/python_embedded/README.md

     app_key=bbb_example_client_id_ccc
     ```

-2. Back python_embedded folder and open *rdp_ipa_bond.py* file and change the following line to be an absolute path of your rdp.cfg file.
+2. Back to *python_embedded* folder and open *rdp_ipa_bond.py* file, then change the following line to be an absolute path of your rdp.cfg file.
     ```
     cfg_location = '<your machine folder>' + '\\rdp.cfg' # Change it to match your machine folder.
     ```